DaniilLaptev/pinns/README.md

 ### Not so important features:

+- Add fancytensor that will let user access variables not by slicing, but also by their name.
 - Add commentaries and documentation.
 - Define more different activation functions.
 - Add method to obtain learning frontier.